THE COURSE

 wk 4,5; unit 3: narrative (personal narrative).
 For this two-week unit, students will be exploring, recounting, and reflecting on a significant event from their lives.
 We’ll work with narrative techniques (transitions; the difference between 1st and 3rd person narrative), and more memory-dredging exercises.

-wk 6-8; unit 4: persuasive (compare-contrast, editorial, book or film review).
-In unit 4 students will be writing three types of persuasive essays.
+wk 6,7; unit 4: persuasive (compare-contrast and book or film review).
+In unit 4 students will be writing two types of persuasive essays.
 (Because we cover the 3-part persuasive essay so heavily in the ACT Prep course, I’ve decided to leave it out here.
 See me if you’re interested in learning more about that essay type.)

-wk 9-12; unit 5: expository (literary analysis, definition/classification, process analysis).
+wk 8-10; unit 5: expository (literary analysis, definition/classification, final-exam re-cap paper).
 In our final unit, students will begin to write with the purpose that they’ll rely on most at the college level: to inform.
-They’ll analyze literature and define/classify a word or term.
+They’ll analyze literature, define/classify a word or term, and anaylyze their own writing experience.

 *Please keep in mind that because revision is a key to success in writing, work in these units will overlap.
 A student may be drafting the lit analysis paper at the same time she’s revising the book review.